Mac Rae

 TRANSLATION: With fortitude.

-PLANT: Fir club moss
+PLANT: Fir club moss, Garbhag an t-sleibh

 GAELIC NAME: Mac Rath